pwalser75/spring-boot-modular/README.md

 When connecting with other clients (browser, Postman, ...), you need to add this CA as trusted root CA (browser: certificates, add trusted root certificate).
 The CA certificate is located in the project root (`test_ca_001.cer`).

+### Setting up JWT authentication

+JWTs (JSON Web Tokens) are used for authentication.
+For testing purpose, this app contains a REST endpoint where JWT tokens can be issued for any user.

+Signing and verifying JWTs requires a Key Pair (private key for signing, public key for verifying).
+An example key pair is already included and configured.
+To create your own key pair, use:

+    ssh-keygen -t rsa -b 4096 -m PEM -f jwt.key

+Do not enter a password (not required).
+Afterwards extract the private and public keys into separate files:

+    openssl rsa -in jwt.key -pubout -outform PEM -out jwt.pub.pem openssl pkcs8 -topk8 -inform PEM -outform PEM -in jwt.key -out jwt.pem -nocrypt

+This yields the `jwt.pem` private key and `jwt.pub.pem` public key.

+In the configuration (`application-yml`), enable JWT authentication using:

+    ch.frostnova.platform.security:
+      jwt:
+        key-type: RSA
+        public-key: jwt.pub.pem
+        private-key: jwt.pem

+- `public-key` is required to validate JWT tokens.
+- `private-key` is optional, if configured the application can issue arbitrary JWT tokens in the `/login` endpoint (only for testing - do not use for production.
+Refer to swagger-ui for usage).

 ## Build

 To build this project with Gradle (default tasks: _clean build install_):